47 Brilliant Gluing Tips and Tricks

 Quick, Even Application

-Here's a smooth tip for spreading carpenter's glue from reader Cary McAdams.
+Here’s a smooth tip for spreading carpenter’s glue.
 Slide a piece of 1-in. diameter pipe insulation onto a 4-in. paint roller frame and use it to evenly roll on the glue.
-When the job's done, just throw away the insulation.
+When the job is done, just throw away the insulation.
 No more wasting store-bought rollers on a one-time job.

 Caulk Gun Clamp